bhishanpdl/Project_Fraud_Detection/README_detailed.md

 ![](reports/figures/cat_amount_countplot_non_fraud.png)

 ## Distribution Plots of Features
 Our data set does not have too many features, it has 28 PCA transformed features and two usual features.
-We can look at the distribution plot of each features for the class distribution of fraud and non-fraud and if the distruption of these two classes are same we may want to drop this feature from the entire dataset.
+We can look at the distribution plot of each features for the class distribution of fraud and non-fraud and if the distribution of these two classes are same we may want to drop this feature from the entire dataset.
 ![](reports/figures/distplots/distplot_V28_selected_xlim.png)
 ![](reports/figures/distplots/distplot_V27_selected_xlim.png)
 For example, for the features V28 and V27, the class distribution are more or less same for fraud and non-fraud classes and we may drop these features.
 But, when I looked at correlation of these features with Target, they have considerable correlation and I am planning to keep them for the analysis.

 # Statistics
-In statistics we sometimes are interested in the momentes of the variables.
+In statistics we sometimes are interested in the moments of the variables.
 First four degrees of moments of a random variable has names: `mean`, `variance`, `skewness`, `kurtosis` and other moments are simply called moment of order n.
 ![](images/moments.png)